 I have experience of providing a broad range of psychological therapies to adults, young people and children in a variety of settings, including IAPT.
 In private practice, I work with a wide range of presenting issues and difficulties.
-I also teach counselling.
+I also teach counselling at a FE college.

 I support young people and adults of all ages who are coping with different experiences of loss and bereavement including separation, redundancy, long-term health conditions and end of life.

 I have worked with young adults in a University setting, encountering a broad range of presenting issues such as exam stress, procrastination, perfectionism, low mood, anxiety and relationship difficulties.
 My background is in education (teaching) and I have worked therapeutically with clients (teachers and students) in Primary and Secondary school settings.

 I also volunteer as a counsellor for a charity offering services to adults and young people who are survivors of sexual abuse and sexual violence.